-West Virginia has designated staff for providing quality assurance.
+West Virginia has designated staff for the purpose of providing quality assurance.
 The Division of Planning and Quality Improvement is under the umbrella of the Office for Planning and Research and Evaluation.
-The Division of Planning and Quality Improvement includes a Director of Planning and Quality Improvement, three Program Managers, and nine reviewers (Health and Human Resource Specialists Senior).
+The Division of Planning and Quality Improvement, three Program Managers, and nine reviewers (Health and Human Resource Specialists Senior).